-Have you ever been wandering through the flower garden, stopping to admire and inhale the intoxicating aroma of a particular bloom and thought, these are so beautiful and they smell amazing, I wonder if they are edible.
+Have you ever been wandering through the flower garden, stopping to admire and inhale the intoxicating aroma of a particular bloom and thought, "These are so beautiful, and they smell amazing, I wonder if they are edible..."
 Edible flowers are not a new trend; ancient cultures used roses and violets, for example, in teas and pies.
 You are probably aware of some of the more common edible flowers, but how about snapdragon edibility?
 It’s one of the more common garden flowers, but can you eat snapdragons?

 Can You Eat Snapdragons?

-You’ll find me using snapdragons in the garden, a lot!
+You’ll find me using snapdragons in the garden a lot!
 It’s simply because I live in a mild climate and the little beauties pop up year after year, and I let them.
-And I’m not the only one using snapdragons in the garden.
-They come in tons of colors and sizes so whatever your garden scheme, there’s a snappy for you.
+I’m not the only one using snapdragons in the garden either.
+They come in tons of colors and sizes so whatever your garden schemes, there’s a snappy for you.
 I must confess that until recently it never occurred to me to wonder about eating snapdragon flowers.
 Yes, they are gorgeous, but they don’t smell particularly enticing.
 Anyway, the short answer is that, yes, snapdragons are edible, sort of.

 Eating Snapdragon Flowers